mah0x211/lua-io-reader/README.md

 ## iter = reader:lines()

-returns an iterator that reads a line from the reader.
+returns an iterator that reads a line from the reader. this function repeatedly calls `reader:read('*l')` until the end of the file is reached.

+**NOTE**

+- When the end of the file is reached, if there is remaining data in the internal buffer, it will be returned as the last line.
+- If an error occurs during reading, it raises an error.
+- If timeout occurs during reading, it returns `nil`.

+this iterator cannot handle errors and timeouts during reading. so it is typically used for reading the text files.

 **Returns**